 - Then open one of the fonts you need to fix, select the 3 guides along with any shape and create a new glyph.

-- Delete that dummy glyph and re-export your font.
+- Delete that dummy glyph and Save/Export your font again.

 - Do the same operation will all the fonts created with this Illustrator document.
 They will now all feature the same ascender & descender.